vegaprotocol/documentation/docs/concepts/vega-chain.md

 custodial users should confirm with CoinList how staking works for them.
 :::

-### ***Further reading***
+**Further reading**
 Read the [staking rewards](https://github.com/vegaprotocol/specs/blob/main/protocol/0058-simple-POS-rewards.md) spec for full details for how rewards are calculated.

 #### Bridges used for staking
 Because VEGA is an ERC20 token, all actions regarding staking are initiated on Ethereum, rather than on the Vega protocol.
-This is allows VEGA to be staked to a Vega public key without any action on the Vega network, and without putting the tokens under the control of the Vega network.
+This allows VEGA to be staked to a Vega public key without any action on the Vega network, and without putting the tokens under the control of the Vega network.

 Staking **unlocked tokens** is done using the staking bridge contract.
 The staking bridge contains functions enabling users to deposit, remove, and transfer stake by moving the governance tokens from their wallet to the staking bridge.